pallidpxnk/TelegramVolonteerBot/README.md

 # TelegramVolonteerBot
- This is telegram bot for quickly and comfortable helping to people in need
+ This is telegram bot for quickly and comfortable sending requests to those in need of help

+ To start work with bot you need to launch activate_bot.bat